Gameluut/magic-metaphysics/astral-resonance.md

 k(m,s) = atan2(2m,s)
 ```
 ### Interactions with the entrophic (positive/negative) elements.
 Good alignments tend to interact much more agreeably with the positive element while evil alignments tend to interact much more agreeably with the negative element.
 However, the negative element shows a slight preference for lawful alignments while the positive element shows a slight preference for chaotic alignments.
-Using this we can create an angle to figure out which entrophic element an alignment will better interact with.
+Using this we can create a formula to find an interaction quotient
 ```
+#+ value is better with the positive element
+#- value is better with the negative element
-q(m,s) = sqrt(9m^2 + s^2) sin(atan2(3m,-s))
+q(m,s) = sqrt(9m^2 + s^2) sin(atan(3m/-s))
 ```
 ###